 I would like to end by thanking several groups of people.
-The workload on staff and Councillors has been exceptional in what has been a challenging political environment, they have all put in a huge amount of time on this LTP process and I thank them for it.
-I also want to thank everyone who made a submission, we received a record 454 submissions, and those that took part in our consultation meetings, meetings held in the rural parts of our district were particularly well attended and proved to be of high value.
+The workload on staff and Councillors has been exceptional in what has been a challenging political environment, they have all put in a huge amount of time on this LTP process and other challenging issues such as roading and I thank them for it.
+Over the past year we have also had a change in Chief Executive, meaning a change for the organisation and Councillors.
 The Rangitīkei is a beautiful place with many facilities several which have been made possible by volunteer groups with too many to name, but we are indebted to them, and they deserve recognition and thanks.